namheee/NetCF/README.md

 ![Image](https://github.com/user-attachments/assets/567097ab-d651-4fe6-b11d-dea7d8e7dfb2)

 ## The NetCF consists of three steps:
 ### **Step 1.
-Construction of logical dynamic network**
+Construction of a logical dynamic network**

 If there is a logical model, proceed to **Step 2**.

 When a user has transcriptome data (e.g., bulk RNA-seq), a logical model is constructed by NetCF as follows:
-1. Data analysis by VIPER : identify a list of key molecules (Notebook1)
+1. Data analysis by VIPER : identify a list of key molecules (Notebook 1)
 2. CARNIVAL : infer the network structure (https://github.com/saezlab/CARNIVAL)
-3. Refine logics by modifying the structure and analyzing input-output relationship (Notebook2, Notebook3)
+3. Refine logics by modifying the structure and analyzing input-output relationship (Notebook 2, Notebook 3)

 > #### Notebook 1
 > The output of Notebook 1 is used as the CARNIVAL input to infer the network structure of interest.